Compact Bell inequalities for multipartite experiments

-Notice that if $B_1$ and $B_2$ in Eqs~(\ref{CHSHtwo}) both have the same four terms but two terms have opposite sign then $I$ has four terms as well.
-Using this property, we can obtain CHSH-type Bell inequalities for multipartite cases involving just few terms, which is very handy (especially for the experimenters).

-In the following we list CHSH-type inequalities involving three, four, five, six, seven and eight parties, all of which have four terms.
-They are violated by associated multipartite GHZ states with a violation factor of 2.
+However, in Eq.~(\ref{CHSHtwo}), it does not matter whether $\mathcal {B}_1$ and $\mathcal {B}_2$ are equivalent or not.
+If they are defining facets, then $\mathcal {I}$ is a facet.
+Hence, one may observe that if $\mathcal {B}_1$ and $\mathcal{B}_2$ in Eq.~(\ref{CHSHtwo}) both have the same four terms but two terms have opposite sign, then the resultant $\mathcal{I}$ has only four terms as well.
+Using this property, we can obtain compact CHSH-type Bell inequalities for multipartite cases involving {\em just four terms}, which is very handy especially for the experimenters as we shall discuss below.
+All these four-term compact CHSH-type Bell inequalities are tight.
+The $k$ partite inequalities of such a kind are violated by $k$ partite GHZ states maximally, all by the same factor of 2.

-For inequalities (\ref{CHSHthree}) to (\ref{eight}), the bounds for local realistic theory are 1, while their algebraic bound is 2 (by an algebraic bound we mean the maximal value obtained if all correlation functions are given values $\pm 1$, that is, simply the sum of moduli of all coefficients).
-The associated multipartite GHZ states violate them maximally.

-In Ref~\cite{huang}, the entanglement of the observed eight-qubit state was detected with an entanglement witnesses.
-There were no handy CHSH-type Bell inequalities for experiment.
-Standard Bell inequalities contain a lot of terms, for example, the eight-party Mermin-Ardehali-Belinskii-Klyshko (MABK) inequality has $2^8=256$ terms\cite{mermin}.
-According to Huang et al. \cite{huang}, it took about 70 hours to obtain an expectation value of one term, hence it is a `mission impossible' of to use a MABK inequality to violate local realism (the same holds for the universal inequality, encompassing the MABK ones, introduced in \cite{werwol,zukbru}).
-Therefore, an entanglement witness with 9 terms was chosen.
-Effectiveness of entanglement indicators can be estimated by a term which we call critical visibility, $v_{crit}$.
-It is such a value of $v$ in the mixture
+Recently, an eight-photons GHZ entanglement has been observed in experiments \cite{huang,pan8}.
+In Ref.~\cite{huang}, entanglement of the eight-photon state was detected with an entanglement witnesses.
+There were no handy CHSH-type Bell inequalities available during the analysis of the experiment.
+Standard Bell inequalities contain a lot of terms, for example, the eight-party MABK inequality may have up to $256$ terms \cite{mermin} (the universal inequality, encompassing the MABK ones, introduced in \cite{werwol,zukbru} contains $2^8=256$ terms).
+This must be contrasted with the fact that according to Huang \emph{et al.} \cite{huang}, it took about 70 hours to obtain an expectation value of one term (the same holds for the universal inequality, encompassing the MABK ones, introduced in \cite{werwol,zukbru}).
+Therefore, an entanglement witness with 9 terms was adopted in \cite{huang}.
+However, an eight-party compact tight CHSH-type Bell inequality, obtainable with the methods described above